Removing broken bolts and studs is never a fun job and can take more time than you think.

 One often overlooked method of removing broken screws and bolts, and perhaps the best first choice, is the left hand twist drill bit.
 These are the same as regular high speed drill bits except the cutting action is in a counterclockwise direction.
 As a result, it might just unscrew.

 Since you will likely have to drill a pilot hole at this point anyway, if you use a left hand drill bit, in many cases the drilling process results in removal because you are turning and biting into the stuck fastener in the same direction as removal, while applying downward pressure.
+For this reason, you should be looking at some of the better quality drill bits as to not damage any component that you’re working with, so perhaps go to your local store or look around online to view the top drill bits available to you.

 The Use Of Heat

 Often a last resort, the application of heat to a stubborn, immovable fastener can be the catalyst for success.
-So, why apply heat ?
+So, why apply heat?
 Because, it excites the molecules in the metals causing expansion.
 This expansion can take place at different temperatures and rates for different metals.

 One of the most common examples is the heating of cast iron manifolds to remove stubborn steel studs.